vphnh33/valuableknowledge.tk/content/post/how-to-create-video-slideshow-of-the-sun-using-shotcut-Lumen5-invideo.md

 ___

 Lumen5 is intuitive to use.
-Create a list of 1 title + 10 facts on your subject.
-Make sure to have space between each fact.
+Create a text list of 1 title + 10 facts + 1 option end credit of your subject.
+Make sure to have space between each item of your list.
 Cut and Paste the text into Lumen5.
 It will automatically generate a sequence of video scences for you.
 It is not perfect, so you will need to edit the scense for better fit.
 Here is an example of my Lumen5 workflow:

 ![Lumen 5](/img/lumen502.jpg)